 Over time it dawned on me that I now felt much more relaxed about my fishing than I ever did in the old days.
 This gave me the freedom of mind to be more experimental and most importantly, the freedom just to sit back, enjoy the angling process and simply let things unfold naturally whilst I immersed myself in nature’s endless bounty.
 And do you know something?
 The less I tried, the better I did.

-I also noticed that my perception and observational skills were much better; my meditation practices allowing me to see the lake and its environs clearly and without wishful bias.
-By being objective and relaxed I was able to enjoy my fishing in a profound way, and be more productive to boot.
+I also noticed that my perception and observational skills were much better; my meditation training allowing me to see the lake and its environs clearly and without wishful bias.
+In angling (and life) we often see things as we want them to be rather than as they actually are.
+By being objective and relaxed I was able to enjoy my fishing in a profound way.

 It didn’t take long of course before I progressed to doing overnight sessions.
-With no brolly, bivvy or bedchair to speak of, I used to sleep hovering over my rods in a hammock strung up between two trees or hunkered down in my old sleeping bag on the bank.
-I did eventually invest in some bite alarms but it took quite some time however, to give up my home-made bobbins consisting of two very special and perfectly weighted bent twigs.
+With no brolly, bivvy or bedchair to speak of, I used to sleep hovering over my rods in a hammock strung up between two trees or hunkered down on the bank in my old sleeping bag.
+I did eventually invest in some bite alarms but it took quite some time however to give up my home-made bobbins that consisted of two very special and perfectly weighted bent twigs.

-I ended up catching a plethora of pristine carp from that beautiful lake, hard-fighting, torpedo-like commons up to the low-twenty pound mark with the odd chunky mirror thrown in for good measure.
-As the water was well off the beaten track I also enjoyed observing and studying the wonderful wildlife that lived there, something that for me, is inseparable from the fishing process.
+I ended up catching a plethora of pristine carp from that beautiful lake; hard-fighting, torpedo-like commons up to the low-twenty mark with the odd chunky mirror thrown in for good measure.
+As the water was well off the beaten track I also enjoyed observing and studying the wonderful wildlife that lived there, something that for me is inseparable from the fishing process.

-Things do not stay the same for long.
-In fact, if you spend a lot of time observing nature, and you pay particular attention to how you do so, after a while you realise that everything constantly changes, including you yourself.
-And so it came to pass that despite having plenty of fishing fun, a new seed of inspiration germinated and took firm hold in my mind.
-I began to wish for more of a challenge and the prospect of something seriously substantial in the net.
-One question hung over me: would it even be possible to find such waters where there were few people, little disturbance, abundant wildlife and humongous carp?
-Surely, I wanted to have my cake and eat it too.
+In life things do not stay the same for long.
+In fact if you spend a lot of time observing nature after a while you realise that everything constantly changes, including you yourself.
+And so it came to pass that despite having plenty of fishing fun, eventually a new seed of inspiration germinated and took firm hold in my mind.
+I began to wish for a greater challenge and the prospect of something more substantial in the net.
+One question hung over me: would it even be possible to find such waters where there were few people, little disturbance and the abundant wildlife to which I had now become accustomed but with the wonderful addition of humongous carp?
+Surely, I wanted to have my cake and eat it too?

-People say that you have to be careful what you wish for because you just might get it and this is most certainly true.
-For along with having a wish fulfilled always comes the chattels of counter balance, all those little things you couldn’t have possibly known in advance that make a dream a reality.
-It is in this sense then that little did I know, as I wished that wish, that many a new adventure was just around the corner and of a kind that I had never known before.
+People say that you have to be careful what you wish for because you just might get it, and this is certainly true.
+For along with having a wish fulfilled always comes the chattels of counter balance, all those niggling challenges you couldn’t have possibly known in advance that make a dream a reality.
+Therefore little did I know as I wished that wish, that many new angling adventures were just around the corner.